What are Variable Business Expenses & How Do You Manage them?

 With semi-variable expenses there will be a fixed component you’ll pay for no matter what your level of production is, but increased or decreased production will change the cost.
 An example could be labor costs.
 Let’s say you have employees that earn base pay, but also can earn overtime or sales commissions.
 The base salary would be a fixed expense while the commissions or overtime would be variable expenses that vary with production level.

-How Do I Budget for Variable Expenses?
+How to Budget for Variable Expenses

 Variable expenses may be categorized under operating costs or costs of goods (COGS) sold.
 Cost of goods sold tie directly to production volume.
 Operating expenses are not tied directly to production.
 Note that some operating costs are variable, while some are semi-fixed or fixed.